Orlando and the Politics of Biography

 Perhaps the capaciousness of the biographical form that Woolf crafts in this book is the reason for its enduring legacy.
 The lecture will end by looking at trans activist Paul B. Preciado’s film, Orlando, My Political Biography which uses Woolf’s character to fill in the biographies of twenty-six modern-day Orlandos of all ages who wear the Elizabethan ruff to articulate their stories.

-My lecture will argue that Woolf knew that biography should not be a one-size-fits-all genre and that diversifying biographical writing to suit the needs of people at the margins of societies is a political act.
+Woolf knew that biography should not be a one-size-fits-all genre; and she knew that diversifying biographical writing to suit the needs of people on the margins is a political act.

 Live online lecture and seminar with Varsha Panjwani